-- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because although there is no evidence of a direct loss to clients, the firm's failure to ensure it had proper AML documentation and processes in place, for over seven years, shows a persistent disregard of the firm's regulatory obligations and put it at greater risk of being used to launder money, particularly when acting in conveyancing transactions (which forms a significant proportion of the firm's turnover).
-The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals. - 5.3 The SRA considers that the impact of the misconduct was medium (score of four).
-This is because, although there is no evidence of any harm being caused as a result of the firm failing to have adequate PCPs in place, and its failure to consistently risk assess clients and their matters, these requirements go to the heart of effective AML measures.
-Consequently, there is always a potential risk of harm in these circumstances, especially given the fact that over half of the firm's work is in-scope of the MLRs 2017 via the high-risk area of work conveyancing. - 5.4 The nature and impact scores add up to seven.
-This places the penalty in Band "C" as directed by the Guidance. - 5.5 Despite the firm's current compliance, it failed to fully comply with the MLRs 2017 for over seven years, demonstrating a pattern of behaviour which ultimately increased the risks of the firm being used to launder illicit funds.
-The SRA therefore considers a basic penalty towards the higher end of the bracket to be appropriate - 5.6 Based on the information the firm has provided of its annual domestic turnover for the most recent tax year, this results in a basic penalty of £1,114. - 5.7 The SRA considers that the basic penalty should be reduced to £1,003.
-This reduction reflects the mitigation set out in paragraph 4.2 above.

-5.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary, and the financial penalty is £1,003.
+- 6.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 6.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because although there was no direct loss to clients, the firm's failure to ensure it had proper documentation in place, for at least seven years since the MLRs 2017 came into force, put it at greater risk of being used to launder money, particularly when acting in conveyancing transactions (which forms over half of the firm's practice).
+The nature of conveyancing is considered high risk, owing to the risk of abuse of the system by criminals.
+This left the firm at risk of being used to launder money and in turn increased the risk of harm. - 6.3 The SRA considers that the impact of the misconduct was medium (score of four).
+This is because the firm had failed in its duties under multiple aspects of the MLRs.
+It failed to ensure it had a fully compliant PCPs and was failing to carry out client and matter risk assessments on all of the files reviewed.
+These requirements go to the heart of effective AML measures.
+Consequently, there is always a potential risk of harm in these circumstances, especially given the amount of work the firm carries out in scope of the MLRs 2017. - 6.4 The nature and impact scores add up to seven.
+This places the penalty in Band "C" as directed by the Guidance. - 6.5 Despite the firm's current compliance, it failed to fully comply with the MLRs 2017 for over seven years, demonstrating a pattern of behaviour which ultimately increased the risks of the firm being used to launder illicit funds.
+The SRA therefore considers a basic penalty towards the middle of the bracket to be appropriate. - 6.6 Based on the information the firm has provided of its annual domestic turnover for the most recent tax year, this results in a basic penalty of £17,610. - 6.7 The SRA considers that the basic penalty should be reduced to £12,327.
+This reduction reflects the mitigation set out in paragraph 5.2 above. - 6.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary, and the financial penalty is £12,327.

-6. Publication
+7. Publication

-- 6.1 Rule 9.2 of the SRA RDPRs states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication. - 6.2 The SRA considers it appropriate that this agreement is published in the interests of transparency in the regulatory and disciplinary process.
+- 7.1 Rule 9.2 of the SRA RDPRs states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication. - 7.2 The SRA considers it appropriate that this agreement is published in the interests of transparency in the regulatory and disciplinary process.
 The firm agrees to the publication of this agreement.

-Acting in a way which is inconsistent with this agreement
+8. Acting in a way which is inconsistent with this agreement